Xavier Niel: Other investments

 In March 2010, Niel cofounded with Jeremie Berrebi Kima Ventures, a fund dedicated to invest in 50 to 100 startups a year everywhere in the world.
 Kima Ventures already invested in 330 companies from February 2010 to August 2014 in 32 countries.
 Business Insider described Niel and Jeremie Berrebi as almost certainly the most active angel investors in the world.
 Since 2015, Jean de La Rochebrochard is the Managing Partner of the fund.

 In 2013, Niel created a school named 42, which is a free technical school with no teachers, no books, no tuition for 1000 people every year.
 As of 2021, 33 campuses have been opened in the world.

 In June 2017, Niel welcomed the French President Emmanuel Macron for the inauguration of Station F, a business incubator for startups located in Paris, known as the largest in the world.

-In April 2021, he became the first shareholder of the company Unieuro, which is the largest Italian retailer of consumer electronics and household appliances by number of outlets, with a network of 460 stores throughout Italy.

-In April 2023, Niel was part of an investor group that announced that it had bought a 7.5 per cent stake in Swiss asset manager GAM.
+In April 2023, Niel was part of an investor group that announced that it had bought the Swiss asset manager GAM.

 In October 2023, Niel together with Rodolphe Saadé, Eric Schmidt, and other investors announced a €200 million investment in artificial intelligence which includes "the purchase of a supercomputer and the creation of a dedicated research laboratory," later named Kyutai.
 Prior to that, he was a seed investor in Mistral AI.

 Other activities

-Neil was a member of the French advisory body Conseil national du numérique in 2011–12.

 In 2015, Niel cofounded Mediawan, an international production and distribution group, together with Matthieu Pigasse and Pierre-Antoine Capton.

-In 2016, Neil founded Art 42, a street-art gallery self-described as an "anti-museum" inside the Paris campus of 42.
+In 2016, Niel founded Art 42, a street-art gallery self-described as an "anti-museum" inside the Paris campus of 42.

 Niel joined the board of US investment firm Kohlberg Kravis Roberts in March 2018 and the board of TikTok's parent company, ByteDance, in September 2024.

 His book "Une Sacrée Envie de Foutre le Bordel" ("An Urge to Make a Mess"), co-written by former Paris deputy mayor Jean-Louis Missika was published in 2024 by Groupe Flammarion.